mtkennerly/ludusavi-playnite/README.md

 but you'll also need to open Ludusavi to configure it as needed.
 For example, at this time, the plugin is not able to tell Ludusavi about your Playnite library sources, so you'll need to configure Ludusavi's roots separately.

+If there are games that you never want to back up after playing, you can tag them as `ludusavi-skip` to disable the post-game prompt.
+However, they will still be included if you do a full backup of all games from the menu.

 ## Screenshots
 ### Prompt after exiting a game